 Biography

-She begins her artistic career as an illustrator for the fashion and lifestyle sections of Obsidiana magazine (New York).
-During these years, she also designs characters and backgrounds for MTV, PBS, Hyperion/Disney, and Scholastic Books as part of the Data Motion Arts studio’s animation team, receiving various ASIFA and CINE awards.
+Marmolejo begins her artistic career as an illustrator for the fashion and lifestyle sections of Obsidiana magazine (New York).
+During these years, she has also designed characters and backgrounds for MTV, PBS, Hyperion/Disney, and Scholastic Books as part of the Data Motion Arts studio’s animation team, receiving various ASIFA and CINE awards.

-In 2005 she joined the group of artists at MadArts Studios in Brooklyn, NY, and District and Co.
-Gallery in Santo Domingo, Dominican Republic, where she participated in several group exhibitions, focusing entirely on developing her artistic career along with design.
+In 2005, she joined the group of artists at MadArts Studios in Brooklyn, NY, and the District and Co.
+Gallery in Santo Domingo, Dominican Republic, where she participated in several group exhibitions, focusing entirely on developing her artistic career and design.
 Since then, her work has been exhibited in numerous collective national and international exhibitions, several Iberoamerican Art Salons in Washington DC, representing the Dominican Republic, as well as in international art fairs such as Context Art Miami during Art Basel and Pinta NY, represented by Lyle O. Reitzel Gallery; and SCOPE 2016, Miami Beach, represented by Azart Gallery.

-She has also designed textiles for the L’Amour by Nanette Lepore line for JC Penney and Nicole Miller Intimates, among others, and an artistic tile collection for Aguayo Tiles in The Dominican Republic.
+She has also designed textiles for the L’Amour by Nanette Lepore line for JCPenney and Nicole Miller Intimates, among others, as well as an artistic tile collection for Aguayo Tiles in the Dominican Republic.

 Marmolejo was selected to represent the Dominican Republic with her textile designs at the Fourth and Sixth Ibero-American Design Biennial (BID) in Madrid, Spain, in 2014 and 2018.
 The Bienal Iberoamericana de Diseño (BID), organized by DIMAD every two years at Central de Diseño in Matadero Madrid, is “the foremost gathering point for professionals and institutions of design in Latin America, Spain, and Portugal.”

-Her artwork has been displayed as part of important national cultural campaigns in the Dominican Republic, like the household name Cerveza Presidente campaign “Celébralo con Orgullo” (Celebrate with pride) in 2020.
+Her artwork has been featured as part of important national cultural campaigns in the Dominican Republic, such as the Johnnie Walker Blue Label-Master’s Cut, celebrating a select group of masters in their professions, and the household name Cerveza Presidente campaign, “Celébralo con Orgullo” (Celebrate with pride), in 2020.

 Important Dominican magazines and institutions have recognized her as a remarkable contemporary artist.
 She is part of the book “Dominicanas fuera de serie.
 150 mujeres que transformaron la República Dominicana” (Dominicans out of the charts.
 150 women who transformed the Dominican Republic), by Geraldine de Santis, 2021.